sikdars25/qadam/CLEAR_DATA_GUIDE.md

 ## 🗑️ Purpose

-This script clears all papers, textbooks, and parsed questions from Cosmos DB.
+This script clears all papers, textbooks, and parsed questions from **Cosmos DB AND Blob Storage**.
 Use this when:
 - You have data inconsistencies
 - Delete operations are failing
 - You want to start fresh with clean data
+- Frontend still shows files after database cleanup

 ## ⚠️ What Gets Deleted

-- ✅ **Uploaded Papers** - All question papers
+- ✅ **Uploaded Papers** - Database records AND PDF/TXT files
-- ✅ **Textbooks** - All textbook files
+- ✅ **Textbooks** - Database records AND PDF files
 - ✅ **Parsed Questions** - All parsed question data
 - ✅ **AI Search Results** - All AI search cache
+- ✅ **Blob Storage Files** - All uploaded files from Azure Blob Storage

 ## ✅ What's Preserved